ritza-co/replit-docs-2/docs/tutorials/build-crm-app-mongodb-nodejs.md

 ```
 * `app.get` tells Express that we want it to handle a GET request.
 * `'/'` tells Express that it should respond to GET requests sent to the root URL.
 A root URL looks something like 'https://crm.hawkiesza.repl.co' - note that there are no slashes after the URL.
-* `'/create'` tells Express that it should respond to GET requests to /create after the root URL i.e. 'https://crm.hawkiesza.repl.co/create'
+* `'/create'` tells Express that it should respond to GET requests sent to the `/create` endpoint after the root URL i.e. 'https://crm.hawkiesza.repl.co/create'
 * `res.sendFile` tells Express to send the given file as a response.

 Before the server will start receiving requests and sending responses, we need to tell it to run.
 Add the following code below the previous line.